statengeneraal/laws-markdown/verdrag/convention/for/the/protection/of/the/marine/environment/of/the/north-east/etc/BWBV0001119/README.md

 2. offshore installations and offshore pipelines.

-g) "Dumping" does not include:
+g) “Dumping” does not include:

 (i) the disposal in accordance with the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto, or other applicable international law, of wastes or other matter incidental to, or derived from, the normal operations of vessels or aircraft or offshore installations other than wastes or other matter transported by or to vessels or aircraft or offshore installations for the purpose of disposal of such wastes or other matter or derived from the treatment of such wastes or other matter on such vessels or aircraft or offshore installations;